mercedes-benz/kafka-integration-samples/kafka-sample/golang/README.md

 go build kafka-oauth-consumer.go
 ```

-Our Kafka server uses Let’s Encrypt CA for SSL/TLS certificates.
+In this example we assume to use Let’s Encrypt CA for SSL/TLS certificates.
 The confluent-kafka-go library uses the operating
 system's default trusted root CA certificates for secure connections.
 Please ensure that your system has the
 Let's Encrypt root certificates installed.
 These certificates are usually included in the system's trusted root store
 by default.
 If not, please install them manually.